Ram Balak Singh Kushwaha

-Ram Balak Singh aka Ram Balak Singh Kushwaha is an Indian politician and former Member of Legislative Assembly (MLA) from the Bibhutipur Assembly Constituency of the Bihar legislative assembly.
+Ram Balak Singh also known as Ram Balak Singh Kushwaha is an Indian politician and former Member of Legislative Assembly (MLA) from the Bibhutipur Assembly Constituency of the Bihar legislative assembly.
 He is a member of Janata Dal (United) (JDU).
 He is a two term MLA from the Bibhutipur Assembly Constituency, which is a part of Ujiarpur Lok Sabha Constituency.
 In 2010 and 2015 assembly elections to Bihar Legislative Assembly, he won as a candidate of Janata Dal (United).
 In 2015 assembly elections, he defeated Ram Dev Varma of Communist Party of India (Marxist).
 However, in 2020 assembly elections, he lost to Ajay Kumar of Communist Party of India (Marxist).
 He has also served on the key position of the ruling party JDU, which includes the General Secretary of Bihar wing of Janata Dal (United).

 Posts held

 Within the party, the Janata Dal (United), Singh was also appointed as the state president of Farmers and Cooperative cell.
 The appointment took place after Umesh Singh Kushwaha assumed the charge as State President of Janata Dal United.
 It was held that the reconstitution of cells were part of reorganization of the party after Ramchandra Prasad Singh was replaced by Lalan Singh as the President of party.